mollymadden/one-good-street-frontend/README.md

 As a normal user, I want to post a listing with contact details made publicly available so the donee can contact me if there are any questions.

 As a normal user, I want to have the option of posting a listing without making my contact details publicly available.
-In this case, One Good Street & Matiu Bush would be the point of contact.
+In this case, One Good Street and Matiu Bush would be the point of contact.

 As a normal user, I want the website to only display the detailed description of the item (including title, headline, description, category, location, and image) to people who may be interested in the item.